timurrrr/spherical-car-racing/README.md

 [install the Pillow library](https://pillow.readthedocs.io/en/stable/installation.html) so that you can get nice graphs to simplify debugging your racers.

+Before participating in any race, please make sure you have the latest version of this repository by running `git pull`.
+The race setups and descriptions might get improved/clarified over time, as well as updated in case new records are set.
+Some races may also be removed in case they are proved to be incorrect / too ambiguous.

 ## Race 01

-Please make sure you have the latest version of this repository.

 Open [`race_01.py`](race_01.py) and read the comment at the start of the file for rules and tips on how to proceed.

 This is a very simple race, the main purpose here is to let people learn how to race a spherical car in Python :)

-Have fun!

 ## Race 02